-The mission of the Yeshiva College Physics Major is to prepare students with a solid foundation of physics knowledge and skills through their course work and experiences working directly with faculty through scholarly research.
+The mission of the Yeshiva College Physics Major is to prepare students with a solid foundation of physics and engineering knowledge and skills through their course work and experiences working directly with faculty through scholarly research.
 Physics Majors acquire expert knowledge on physical principles and scientific, mathematical and critical reasoning skills, which prepare them for success in a diversity of careers including science, law, medicine, engineering, business and finance.
 In addition, many graduates go on to earn graduate degrees in the field in top graduate departments.

 Student Learning Goals:

-- Understand physical principles behind natural phenomena.
+- Understand physical principles behind natural phenomena and their applications.

 - Effectively communicate scientific knowledge using their own informed perspectives both orally and in writing.